-For each numeric effluent limitation identified in Table B of the California Ocean Plan (2001), FPUD shall select one or more Minimum Levels (ML) and their associated analytical methods from Appendix II of the 2001 Ocean Plan.
-For constituents listed in Appendix II, FPUD shall submit an appropriate ML (and its associated analytical method) for determining compliance with the effluent limitation for that constituent.
+For each numeric effluent limitation or performance goal for a constituent identified in Table B of the California Ocean Plan (2001), FPUD shall select one or more Minimum Levels (ML) and their associated analytical methods from Appendix II of the 20015 Ocean Plan.
+For constituents listed in Appendix II, FPUD shall submit an appropriate ML (and its associated analytical method) for determining compliance with the effluent limitation (or conformance with the performance goal) for that constituent.
 All MLs must be approved by the Regional Water Board and/or the State Water Board.
 The "reported" ML is the ML (and its associated analytical method) chosen by FPUD for reporting and compliance determination from Appendix II.
 ML's chosen by FPUD must be approved by the Executive Officer.